Skip to main content

 By · Published

 PECOS (Provider Enrollment, Chain, and Ownership System) is the online system CMS uses to enroll and maintain providers and suppliers in Medicare, and enrolling correctly is what lets you bill Medicare and reassign your benefits to a group.
-Which CMS-855 form you file depends on what you are: an individual practitioner files an 855I, a group or organization files an 855B, and you reassign an individual's Medicare benefits to that group with an 855R.
+Which CMS-855 form you file depends on what you are: an individual practitioner files an 855I, a group or organization files an 855B, and — since the CMS-855R was discontinued on October 31, 2023 — a practitioner reassigns benefits to that group through the 855I as well.
 This guide walks through PECOS enrollment end to end — the initial application by provider type, how reassignment and NPI linkage actually work, the 5-year revalidation cycle (3 years for DMEPOS suppliers), and the rules that govern your effective date and the limited retroactive billing window.
-Get the form and the sequence right and a clean PECOS application typically finalizes in weeks rather than the months that errors and rework cost.
+Get the form and the sequence right and a clean PECOS application clears the MAC's review in a single pass, instead of cycling through the development requests and rework that stall incomplete filings.

 Quick Answer